Development

 make debian-packages

 Note that Docker is required to generate the Debian packages.
-All build operations are running inside a container.
+All build operations are performed inside a container.

 GitHub Codespaces

-Miniflux development environment is preconfigured for GitHub Codespaces.
-It could be useful for small contributions.
+The Miniflux development environment is preconfigured for GitHub Codespaces.
+It is useful for small contributions.

-Just click on “Create codespace” button in GitHub web ui to create a new development environment in the cloud.
+Click the “Create codespace” button in the GitHub web UI to create a new development environment in the cloud.
 Once it’s ready, you can use Visual Studio Code to edit the source code.

-You can create a local Postgresql database, for tests, easily with the following command
+You can create a local PostgreSQL database for testing easily with the following command:

 docker run --rm --name local-miniflux2-db -p 5432:5432 -e POSTGRES_DB=miniflux2 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres postgres